Sunscreen-tech/spf/parasol_cpu/crates-io.md

 # Parasol CPU
-This repository contains Sunscreen's Parasol CPU, which allows users to run computations over encrypted data using FHE (Fully Homomorphic Encryption).
+This crate contains Sunscreen's Parasol CPU, which allows users to run computations over encrypted data using FHE (Fully Homomorphic Encryption).
 Its out-of-order processor design automatically extracts parallelism from user-provided programs to run them efficiently on modern architectures.
 Additionally, its processor design that can crunch numbers over a mix of plaintext and encrypted data provides more flexibility than the traditional circuits used in FHE.

+When combined with the `parasol_runtime` crate, you can build rich privacy-preserving applications.

 # Prereqs
 While the contained `parasol_cpu` crate contains everything you need to *run* programs, to write them you'll need the Parasol-llvm compiler.
 You can get that [here](https://github.com/Sunscreen-tech/testnet-starter/tree/main/compiler).